SECRET INVASION1 of 9

-Maybe there are a few too many moving parts here, but in Secret Invasion, Pym was replaced by a Skrull for a time, so there’s also a precedent.
+Maybe there are a few too many moving parts here, especially given the family movie frankness of Ant-Man and the Wasp, but in Secret Invasion, Pym was replaced by a Skrull for a time so there’s also a comic book precedent.

 Black Widow is just too much of a chameleon herself not to garner some consideration.